-There are generally three approaches to business valuation - asset, market, and income approaches.
+There are generally three approaches to business valuation: the book value, market, and income approaches.
 Each of these approaches has several methodologies that can be used to determine a value.
 The approach and methodology relied upon depends on the purpose and circumstances surrounding the valuation.
+The asset approach is the easiest to understand.
+Adjusted book value is used in cases where the fair value of assets is deemed representative of a company's value.

-- The asset approach is the easiest to understand.
-Adjusted book value is used in cases where the fair value of assets is deemed representative of a company's value. - With the market approach, a value is determined by using pricing multiples available from publicly traded companies, or recently published private transactions of companies which are similar in nature to the company being valued, to determine a value.
-Some of the more widely used multiples include price to earnings (P/E), price to sales (P/S), and enterprise value to earnings before interest, taxes, depreciation, and amortization (EV/EBITDA). - The income approach derives a company's value either from capitalizing or discounting the projected economic benefit stream for that company.
+- ♦ With the market approach, a value is determined by using pricing multiples available from publicly traded companies, or recently published private transactions of companies which are similar in nature to the company being valued, to determine a value.
+Some of the more widely used multiples include Price to Earnings (P/E), Price to Sales (P/S), and Price to Market Value of Invested Capital (P/MVIC). - The income approach derives a company's value either from capitalizing or discounting the projected economic benefit stream for that company.
 Generally, the capitalization of earnings method is used when a company's projected future earnings are expected to be stable.
 The process involves forecasting a plausible economic benefit stream of a company given the facts surrounding the valuation.
-The discounted cash flow method is used primarily when a justifiable forecast of a company's economic benefit stream is available to the analyst, and when the forecasted earnings entail an abnormal period of growth or decline over an identifiable time span, which may be three to five years into the future.
+The discounted cash flow method is used primarily when a justifiable forecast of a company's economic benefit stream is available to the analyst, and when the forecasted earnings entail an abnormal period of growth or decline over an identifiable period of time, which may be three to five years into the future.